-\ Federal financial aid includes Federal Pell Grant, SEOG Grant, Perkins Loan, Direct Student Loan-subsidized and unsubsidized, Direct PLUS Loan, and ACG SMART Grants. \\Withdrawal Date is defined as the date the student indicated their intent to withdraw or the midpoint of the semester for a student who leaves without notifying the College.
+\ Federal financial aid includes Federal Pell Grant, SEOG Grant, Perkins Loan, Direct Student Loan-subsidized and unsubsidized, and the Direct PLUS Loan. \\Withdrawal Date is defined as the date the student indicated their intent to withdraw or the midpoint of the semester for a student who leaves without notifying the College.